kubesphere/website/content/en/docs/project-user-guide/application-workloads/statefulsets.md

   - **RollingUpdate (Recommended)**

-    When  `.spec.template` should update, The Pods in the StatefulSet are automatically deleted and create a new Pod to replace.
-When updating, these Pods are performed in reverse order, sequentially deleting, creating, and waiting for the Pod to become Ready before proceeding to the next Pod update.
+    If `.spec.template` is updated, the pods in the StatefulSet will be automatically deleted with new pods created as replacements.
+Pods are updated in reserve ordinal order, sequentially deleted and created.
+A new pod update will not begin until the previous Pod becomes up and running after it is updated.

   - **OnDelete**

-    When  `.spec.template` should update, The Pods in the StatefulSet are not automatically updated.
-The Pod must be manually deleted so that the controller can create a new Pod to react to its update.
+    If `.spec.template` is updated, the pods in the StatefulSet will not be automatically updated.
+You need to manually delete old pods so that the controller can create new pods.

   For more information about the update strategy, please visit [Statefulset Update-Strategies](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#update-strategies).

 - **The number of Pods when updated**

-  The Partitions is mean which pods you want to update through the rolling update.
-It specifying by `.spec.updateStrategy.rollingUpdate.partition`.
-The default is 0.
-For more information about Partitions, please visit [Partitions](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#partitions).
+  When you partition an update, all Pods with an ordinal greater than or equal to the value you set in Partition are updated when you update the StatefulSet’s Pod specification.
+This field is specified in .spec.updateStrategy.rollingUpdate.partition, whose default value is 0.
+For more information about partitions, please visit [Partitions](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#partitions).

 - **Pod Security Context**